BECOME A MEMBER

 The BSH will consider providing support for travel, accommodation, living expenses and, in the case of laboratory visits, some laboratory expenses, but cannot provide a salary.

-Eligibility criteria: Applications may be made for a maximum of one Scientific Fellowship and one Travel Scholarship per three-year period.
+Eligibility criteria: Applications may be made for a maximum of one BSH Visiting Fellow award per three-year period.

 When submitting an application, please allow sufficient time for this to be processed and the Trustees’ decision notified.
 Please note that no retrospective claims will be considered.

-Afterwards: A formal report is required at the completion of the Fellowship.
+Afterwards: A formal report is required at the completion of the Fellowship for inclusion on the BSH website.
 There is no set format for this.